 Even though it’s technically illegal to consume, enforcement is a different matter.
 It’s a bit relaxed especially if you’re only caught in one or two ounces.

-But Cambodia is becoming popular to cannabis connoisseurs because of “happy pizza”.
+But Cambodia is becoming popular with cannabis connoisseurs because of “happy pizza”.
 It’s a popular pizza in the country that contains cannabis.
 A lot of tourists have been flocking the country excited to try this unique cannabis culture.

 This is the first country to legalize the sale and consumption of marijuana in 2014.
 Production of marijuana is also legal and you are allowed to buy up to 40 grams from approved pharmacies.
 But you need to be registered in order to buy so that the government can track your purchase record.